ModUDuke/Causal-Inference-Introduction/chapter3.md

    Solution3<-""

-# 4) And based on that correlation, if you see that the attendance goes up by 100, would you expect the team's ranking to increase, decrease, or stay the same?
+# 4) And based on that correlation, if you see that the attendance goes up by 100, would you expect the team's ranking value to increase, decrease, or stay the same?
 Write "increase", "decrease", or "stay the same" as the solution.

    Solution4<-""
 ```